lemaetech/wtr/README.md

   - `float`
   - `bool`
   - `string`
 - Provides a ppx for API ergonomics.
-Specify uri path as it appears in the browser, eg. `/home/about`, `/home/:int`.
+If you know how to type URI path in a browser location then you already know how to use `otr` already.

 __A Demo of the features__